 Violation of any of the provisions contained in this Title is prohibited.
 Any person who violates the provisions of this Title shall be subject to the criminal and civil penalties set forth in the municipal code.

+19.08.040 —Violation, Penalties and Remedies.

 Violation of any provision of this Title is punishable as a Class C misdemeanor upon conviction.
 In addition, the provisions of this Title may also be enforced by injunctions, mandamus, abatement, civil penalties, any other remedies provided by law, or any combination thereof.

 For purposes of penalties and remedies set forth in this Title, each day that a violation continues is a separate offense.